Eczema on Hands: 5 Doctor-Approved Home Remedies

 The right hand soap for eczema

 Yes, it’s really bad to wash your hands with dish soap, especially if you have eczema on your hands, says Jeffrey Fromowitz, MD, a dermatologist in Boca Raton, FL.
 “Be careful with harsh soaps, especially cleaning products,” he warns.
 Instead, choose bar soap such as unscented Dove for hand washing, adds Steven Q. Wang, MD, director of dermatologic surgery and dermatology at Memorial Sloan-Kettering Cancer Center in Basking Ridge, NJ.
 “These soaps are more gentle than liquid soap and they are not as harsh in stripping away the natural lipids.”
 And while you are at it, skip the antibacterial products.
-Take some more tips from the pros and avoid these 10 things dermatologists never use on their hands.
+(Find out if goat milk soap should be your new cleanser.)

 Nettle tea time